Jaden Smith Says He And Sofia Richie Are ‘Just Homies’ After Pair Get Cozy During Beach Visit

 “But, me and Sofia have been friends for like 10 years.
 We’ve been going to the beach pretty consistently for 10 years too.
 But, yeah, we’re just homies and we love each other and it was fun.”

 As The Inquisitr reported, Richie was seen wearing a tiny pink bikini as she played in the sand and got quite cozy with her longtime friend.
 They later joined another couple for a visit to a trendy Los Angeles restaurant for dinner, sparking rumors that they may be dating.

 Richie has been single for a few months after splitting with longtime boyfriend Scott Disick, leading to plenty of speculation about her love life.

 The Daily Mail published some pictures of the outing, showing the pair smiling together and sharing an embrace.
-Despite the record-breaking heat, Richie looked to be having a very good time with her group of pals, the report said.
+Despite the record-breaking heat, Richie looked to be having a good time with her group of pals, the report said.

 “Sofia grinned ear to ear while running through the cool water as Los Angeles experienced a heat wave,” the report noted.